 Yes, as mentioned earlier, you can also sand metals using sanding blocks instead of sandpapers.
-Sanding blocks also tend to sand metal effectively.
+Sanding blocks also tend to do that effectively.
 However, they require more time and physical effort to complete large surfaces than sanding machines.
 Moreover, it is difficult to guarantee clean, smooth and scratch-free outcomes.

 How to Sand Metal Smooth for Painting

-Having the skill of sanding metal can be very useful in various circumstances.
+Having the skill of sanding can be very useful in various circumstances.
 For instance, you might need to remove old paint or even out the scratched parts of the metal surface.
-Similarly, you might want to prepare the metal for painting as well as other treatments that require proper preparation.
+Similarly, you might want to prepare for painting as well as other treatments that require proper preparation.

 Thorough sessions of sanding results to even and smooth surfaces across the metal.
-They also leave the metal ready for various purposes like painting or high polishing.
-And when you want to get rid of big pieces of material, it’s better to grind before you sand the metal.
+They also leave it ready for various purposes like painting or high polishing.
+And when you want to get rid of big pieces of material, it’s better to grind before you sand.

 Without wasting any time, let’s dive right in and see how to get this done.